Austrian-South-East Asian Academic University Network

 The ASEAN European Academic University Network (ASEA-UNINET) is a network of universities, consisting of European and south-east Asian universities.
 It was founded in 1994 by universities from Austria, Indonesia, Thailand and Vietnam with the goal of promoting the continuous internationalisation of education and research.
-Today ASEA-UNINET consists of 83 universities from 17 different countries.
+Today ASEA-UNINET consists of 83 universities from 17 countries.

 The Beginnings & Aims

 The foundations for this university network were laid by informal contacts between the University of Innsbruck and various Thai Universities, which date back to the late 1970s.
 Official visits followed and in the 1980s first partnerships between individual universities were concluded.
 This included partnership agreements between the University of Innsbruck and the Universities Chulalongkorn and Mahidol in Bangkok, as well as between the Universities of Vienna and Chiang Mai, and between the University of Agricultural Sciences in Vienna and the University of Kasetsart in Bangkok.
 Another partnership agreement was concluded with Gadjah Mada University in Yogyakarta in 1990.
 In 1992 the Universities of Innsbruck, Chulalongkorn, Vienna and Chiang Mai signed a joined partnership agreement to include one another in their cooperations.
 University relations also developed substantially with Vietnam.
 Furthermore interconnections were established between Austria's partner institutions in Thailand and other countries in the region and thus the idea of ASEA-UNINET was born.

 With the aim to unify all these bilateral partnership agreements in one multilateral partnership, the initiator, Prof. Bernd Michael Rode, invited interested universities in Austria, Indonesia, Thailand and Vietnam to participate in the 1st Plenary Meeting in Ho Chi Minh City in December 1994.
 During this meeting the infrastructure and organization of the newly founded network, was laid down jointly by the participants and the following aims were agreed upon: